alexkamanin/android-weather-summary/README.md

 ## Testing

-If you just want to test the performance of the application, download the `summary-release.apk` file from folder `../app/release/` and install it on your mobile device.
+If you just want to test the performance of the application, download the `app-release.apk` file from folder `../app/release/` and install it on your mobile device.